andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d01ama_CLI/lesson_plan.md

 ###	What are the steps of what we just did?

-Write the steps of what we just did on the board.
+Work with students to write the steps of what we just did on the board.

 1. Open your Home folder